Click here to watch|

 latest version of CHIRP.

-your radio programming cable doesn't work,
+If your radio programming cable doesn't work,

-for newer programming cables.
+drivers for the 'newer' programming cables.

 Curious?
 Read The following Notes-